 Janabiya is a village located in northwestern Bahrain, near the Gulf of Bahrain.
-It lies to the south of Bani Jamra and to the west, the village of Saar.
+It lies to the south of Bani Jamra and to the west, Saar town.

 It belongs to the administrative region of the northern province of the country.
 The village is mainly known for its camel farms which host around 100 camels.